isaiah/unexport/README.md

 Requirement
 -----------

-Develope and tested on Go 1.5
+Test and developed on Go 1.5

 Install
 ------------